The Truth About Spices

 Red Pepper Flakes

-Chili peppers are very high in vitamin C. Vitamin B6, which is important to metabolism.
-Vitamin K1, which is essential for blood clotting, and Potassium, which is heart-healthy.
+Chili peppers are very high in vitamin C. Vitamin B6, which is essential to metabolism.
+Vitamin K1, which is necessary for blood clotting, and Potassium, which is heart-healthy.
 Store the red pepper flakes in a spice jar or tin.
 Pepper flakes retain their potency for a very long time.

-Sage has antioxidants, which is said to reverse the signs of ageing such as wrinkles, and fine lines.
-Its an excellent toner for oily Skin and hair loss.
+Sage has antioxidants, which are said to reverse the signs of aging, such as wrinkles and fine lines.
+It’s an excellent toner for oily skin and hair loss.

-Paprika is widely used in Indian, Spanish, Turkish and Moroccan cuisine.
+Paprika is widely used in Indian, Spanish, Turkish, and Moroccan cuisine.
 Paprika comes in various colors, ranging from bright red to brown.

-Paprika is a good source b6, vitamin E, Vitamin K, riboflavin and niacin.
+Paprika is a good source b6, vitamin E, Vitamin K, riboflavin, and niacin.

 It works great as a garnish.
 It can also add color to your dishes.

+In the Middle Eastern and North Africa, dill is commonly used in cuisine.
 Dill works well with potatoes.
 Hot and cold dishes.
 It also works well with grains such as barley, quinoa, wheat berries, couscous, and bulgur.
 Dill seed is often used in pickles, crackers, and loaves of bread.

 Dill comes in dried form as well as fresh.
-Fresh dill is often added to seafood dishes, yogurt sauces, vinegars, potato salads, fresh-baked breads and soups.
+Fresh dill is often added to seafood dishes, yogurt sauces, kinds of vinegar, potato salads, fresh-baked bread, and soups.
 It can also be used as a garnish like parsley.
-In the Middle Eastern and North Africa, dill is commonly used in cuisine .

-Dill contains vitamin A, B1, B2, B3, B5, B9, B12 and vitamin C.
+Dill contains vitamin A, B1, B2, B3, B5, B9, B12, and vitamin C.